redhat-apac-stp/rosa-with-ldap/README.md

 	oc get identities

 To troubleshoot login issue check each of the logs of the oauth-openshift pods in the openshift-authentication namespace.
 Note that any changes made to the identity provider configuration via OCM result in pods being restarted and this may take a few minutes.

+TBD: ROSA integration using LDAP with TLS enabled.